SpotlightKid/nymph/README.md

         nim c --app:lib --noMain:on --mm:arc \
             --out:mydsp.lv2/libmydsp.so mydsp_plugin.nim

-    See the definition of the `build_ex` task in the [nymph.nimble](./nymph.nimble#L67) file on how to create a nimble task to simplify compilation.
+   See the definition of the `build_ex` task in the [nymph.nimble](./nymph.nimble#L67) file on how to create a nimble task to simplify compilation and additional compiler args you might want to use.

 ## Dependencies